 Matchmaking events offer participants the opportunity to expand their network, find potential collaboration partners with the right expertise, and establish new project consortia.
 However, newcomers to this kind of events that are not well aware of the rules of the game of networking are often not able to utilize their full potential.

-With this webinar, BioHorizon will explain how to make best use of matchmaking events and provide attendees with some do’s and don’ts and valuable tips how to maximise the event’s outcome.
-All steps, from the creation of cooperation profiles before the event to the pitching during an event and the follow-up afterwards will be addressed.
-After the presentation there will be time for a Q&A session.
+With this webinar, Ms Elena Angiolini from the BioHorizon NCP network explained how to make best use of matchmaking events and provided attendees with some do’s and don’ts and valuable tips how to maximise the event’s outcome.
+All steps, from the creation of cooperation profiles before the event to the pitching during an event and the follow-up afterwards have been addressed.

 |Costs||Free of charge|

 |Iran, Islamic Republic Of||1|